Mexican Street Corn (Elotes)

 5 from 1 vote

-Grilled Mexican Corn, AKA elote, is a street food that’s absolutely work making at home.
+Mexican Street Corn, AKA elote, is a street food that’s absolutely worth making at home.
 Star by grilling corn on the cob, then slather it with a creamy sauce, cheese, cilantro and spices.
 It’s a show-stopping summer side dish you’ve got to try!

 Two ears of grilled Mexican street corn rest on a wooden board, topped with cheese, chili powder, and chopped cilantro.